OOPS: Automated generation of REST API specification via LLMs: Introduction

 REpresentational State Transfer (REST) architecture is the primary approach for designing Web APIs, and APIs based on the REST architectural style are referred to as REST APIs \citep{richardson2013restful}.
 The OpenAPI Specification (OAS) is a REST API description standard created by the OpenAPI Initiative, encompassing two major versions: Swagger 2.0 and OpenAPI 3.0 \citep{oas}.
 Driven by both academia and industry, OAS has become the de facto standard for describing REST APIs \citep{gamez2017analysis}.
 As a machine-readable description of REST APIs, OAS plays a crucial role in modern software engineering: it not only serves as the foundation for API documentation but also supports tasks such as automated REST API testing \citep{atlidakis2019restler,arcuri2019restful} and vulnerability detection \citep{deng2023nautilus,du2024vulnerability}, as well as integration with LLM frameworks such as LangChain and Google Agentic Development Kit (ADK) \citep{lazar2025generating}, enabling LLM agents to access real-time data and external services.

-Research has shown that developers face difficulties in writing and maintaining OAS, leading to unavailable or incomplete specifications \citep{kim2022automated,martin2022online}.
-While numerous OAS generation techniques exist, they all have limitations.
-Tools such as Gin-Swagger \citep{gin-swagger} and Springfox \citep{springfox} require human experts to add technology-specific annotations or comments to REST API implementations; methods such as ExpressO \citep{serbout2022expresso} and APICARV \citep{yandrapally2023carving} require human experts to manually deploy REST APIs; Respector \citep{huang2024generating} generates OAS from REST API implementations through static analysis but only supports two Java REST API development frameworks: Spring Boot and Jersey.
+Currently, developers primarily create OAS manually or generate them through tools such as Gin-Swagger \citep{gin-swagger} and Springfox \citep{springfox} by adding technology-specific annotations or comments in code.
+However, research has shown that developer-maintained OAS may be outdated, inaccurate, or incomplete \citep{kim2022automated,martin2022online}.
+Automated OAS generation can help developers identify and correct errors in OAS \citep{huang2024generating,serbout2022expresso}, and create OAS for REST APIs that do not provide one.
+While multiple approaches have been proposed, they all have limitations.
+APICARV \citep{yandrapally2023carving} requires human experts to manually deploy REST APIs; Respector \citep{huang2024generating} and ExpressO \citep{serbout2022expresso} rely on technology-specific static analysis rules, supporting only Java and Express.js, resulting in limited generalizability that is difficult to transfer across programming languages and development frameworks.

 In recent years, Large Language Models (LLMs), represented by OpenAI's ChatGPT, have demonstrated semantic understanding and content generation capabilities that provide new insights for various software engineering tasks \citep{hou2024large}.
 Researchers have successfully optimized tasks such as code generation \citep{dong2024self,mu2024clarifygpt}, code repair \citep{bairi2024codeplan,feng2025integrating}, generalizable software testing \citep{xia2024fuzz4all,bouzenia2025you}, and REST API testing \citep{kim2025llamaresttest} by constructing LLM workflows or agents.
-In OAS generation tasks, LLMs have also shown the potential to understand the syntax and semantics of different programming languages and development frameworks, and thereby infer the implemented API endpoints as well as request and response structures without actually executing the code.
+In OAS generation, LLMs have the potential to understand REST APIs implemented with diverse programming languages and development frameworks, overcoming existing methods' dependence on technology-specific manual rules, and improving generalizability without requiring manual deployment and execution of REST APIs.